 Q Will the same food service provider be used?

-A. Yes, the contract District 45 has with the current provider is good through the 2019-2020 school year.
-The district will be going out to bid during the 2019-2020 school year for the next 5 school years.
+A. Yes, the contract District 45 has with the current provider is good through the 2025-2026 school year.

 Q Will lunch periods be extended?

 A. No, due to the change to CEP, and the efficiency of processing the students through lunch lines, we will be able to move students through the lines quicker.